 All Camp Kindle staff are certified with First Aid training and have gone through extensive screening including a police check.
 Training includes everything from health and safety, to programming, inclusion, and even working with homesickness.
 Camp staff are proud of their camp, and we’re proud of their dedication to giving every camper an amazing camp experience!
 Our priority is safety and well-being.

 Campers must be supervised 24-hours a day while enjoying Camp Kindle.
 Staff are present and involved during every program and activity.
-During other times, such as night-time, campers must be supervised by the user group staff and volunteers.
+During other times, such as night-time or rest periods, campers must be supervised by the user group staff and volunteers.
 We recommend a ratio of 10:1 staff/supervisors to camper.

 If you would like a member of the Camp Kindle team to visit your group or school prior to booking the camp, please ask!
 We’d be happy to meet with chaperones, parents, supervisors and participants to answer any questions and discuss your booking.
 This is an added service – there is no fee, but please request your meeting at the time of your booking.

 Groups are responsible for transporting participants in the case of non-urgent and emergency situations.
 They must have at least one vehicle on site for this purpose.
 Camp Kindle will provide a list of nearby urgent and non-urgent care facilities.